Everesh/odin-chess/help/input.md

 ### Check

-If the move would put the enemy king into a check a `+` is appended
+If the move would put the enemy king into a check a `+` needs to be appended

 ```
 +